percona/pmm/source/dashboards/dashboard-inventory.rst

 :orphan:

-.. include:: /.res/replace.txt

 .. _dashboard-inventory:

 Inventory Dashboard
 ================================================================================

-The *Inventory* dashboard is a high level overview of all objects |pmm| "knows" about.
+The *Inventory* dashboard is a high level overview of all objects PMM "knows" about.

 It contains three tabs (*services*, *agents*, and *nodes*) with lists of the